reeshabhkumarranjan/Null-to-Optional-Eclipse-Plugin/README.md

 - There are many more cases for which this software will need to be improved, see https://github.com/ponder-lab/Null-to-Optional-Eclipse-Plugin/issues for more.

 ## Contributing
+Contributions are welcome.
+Please get in touch at `ponder` at `hunter.cuny.edu`.